Logo VS Brand Mark

 Amazon is a good example of a brand that originally had a Logo and now has a Brand Mark.
 The original Logo is more of an icon (look it’s an ‘A’ with a badly drawn Amazon River flowing through it) probably not the most emotive mark you’ve seen… But their updated Brand Mark is a different story, it’s been designed with their customer and Brand in mind.
 This Brand Mark smiles at you and says ‘Hey we’re the A-Z of what you need’ – an ideal customer take-out for a brand like Amazon.

 Now that you understand the difference, what do you have?
 A Brand Mark or a Logo?

 Get your business fighting fit and ready to take on the world with a Brand Mark and not just a Logo.
-Consider investing in some Brand Planning upfront, so your brand is smarter and is connecting better with your customers, delivering knock-out blows to your competitors along the way.
+Consider a branding agency rather than just logo design companies and invest in some Brand Planning upfront, so your brand is smarter and is connecting better with your customers, delivering knock-out blows to your competitors along the way.

 If you want to debate Logo V Brand Mark some more… Contact Brands to life®